Originally published Jan. 25, 2018 | Link to original

 The shrill, sick irony of this scenario is that we’ve purged ourselves of a bunch of creepy entertainers and alleged newscasters, the Olympic gymnastics team doctor and a bunch of other people whose behavior was well known, sometimes for decades.
 But someone who bragged about committing sexual assault received a majority of white women’s votes, and is still in power.
 That deserves a reckoning.

 It was a profound relief that the anti-workplace-harassment movement joined forces with the nationwide protests by women on Jan.
 20 and 21.
 I have read that protest leaders then headed to Las Vegas to organize voter registration in swing states ahead of the 2018 congressional elections.
 That is called linking the issues.

 It should be clear to men that it’s time to take a step back and evaluate our ideas about who and what women are, and how to approach women in social and professional situations.
 It should also be clear that we all need to arrive at a mutually acceptable concept of respect, which can only come through a dialog.

-Hashtags, protests and taking out individual accusers is not structural change — and, moreover, not about personal healing.
-Those things are much deeper.
+Hashtags, protests and taking out individual alleged offenders is not structural change — and, moreover, not about personal healing.
+Those things are much deeper, and riskier.

 Anyone who has experienced sexual transgression and is still in pain needs to speak up where it matters, and get help.